metro-digital/terraform-google-cf-projectcfg/docs/MIGRATION.md

 #### De-Privilege Compute Engine Default Service Account

 The module no longer supports the role `roles/editor` role to be granted to the [Compute Engine default service account].
-The flag was removed, and the role is always removed on a project level.
+The old module input variable `deprivilege_compute_engine_sa` was removed, and the role is now always removed on project level.
 A previous announcement mid-2024 already promoted the deprecation of primitive roles.

 When creating a Compute Engine instance, use user-managed service accounts to be compliant with Cloud Policies: